Correctional Facilities — Service and Meetings

 Refer -> to the list to determine which meeting you could commit to attending.

-Download -> the application for the facility that you are committed to bringing a meeting to on a regular basis.
+Review -> application and/or instructions for the facility that you are committed to bringing a meeting to on a regular basis.
 Fill out the application, following any instructions in the application.

 Contact -> the CFC committee chair at cfcchair@aanc32.org when your application is finished so that it can get submitted directly to the facility (this ensures the greatest likelihood for timely application approval by the facility's administration).

-Wait -> for your application to be approved.
+Wait -> for application approval and badge access.
 If you have not received notification of approval within two weeks, please contact the CFC chair for follow-up.
-We are excited about your commitment to working with alcoholics behind the wall.
+We are grateful for your commitment to working with alcoholics behind the walls.

 Durham County Jail — 219 South Mangum Street, Durham, NC 27701